Investment Company Governance

 Exam Tip: Gotchas

-- The 40% independent directors minimum is the baseline under Section 10.
-A fund with a 12b-1 plan must have a majority of independent directors (more than 40%).
-The 12b-1 rule itself imposes the stricter requirement.
+- The 40% independent directors minimum is the baseline.
+A fund with a distribution-and-service-fee plan must have a majority of independent directors (more than 40%).
+The distribution-and-service-fee rule itself imposes the stricter requirement.

-- "Interested person" is defined broadly in Section 2(a)(19) to include affiliates of the investment adviser, the distributor, and certain family members.
+- "Interested person" is defined broadly in the ICA to include affiliates of the investment adviser, the distributor, and certain family members.
 A director who works for an affiliated company is not independent.

 When does an investment policy change require shareholder approval?